 Any dog can experience coughing (or making honking, wheezing or gagging sounds) during or after eating or drinking.
 However, that behavior can be a sign of conditions or diseases to which some dogs are more prone.

-St. Louis-based freelance writer Martha M. Everett has lived on both coasts covering everything from Washington to Westminster.
+About the author: St. Louis-based freelance writer Martha M. Everett has lived on both coasts covering everything from Washington to Westminster.
 She has written for Nestlé Purina PetCare publications and is a former managing editor of Dog Fancy magazine.

 Editor’s note: This article appeared in Dogster magazine.
 Have you seen the new Dogster print magazine in stores?
 Or in the waiting room of your vet’s office?
 Subscribe now to get Dogster magazine delivered straight to you!